a couple doing a pregnancy photosession in Slovakia

 Second, let me help you with planning your perfect babymoon!

-We took a bunch of trips all through my pregnancy with Emma, so I’ve experienced first-hand how it affects travelling while pregnant.
+We took several trips during my pregnancy with Emma, so I’ve experienced first-hand how it affects travelling while pregnant.

 A babymoon is a vacation while pregnant.
 Generally, it’s one last trip you enjoy before the little one comes, a little bit of a last “hurrah”.